Transport & Parking

 Arrival and Departure Timings

 If you are attending a marriage ceremony at Cott Farm, we recommend you arrive 30 minutes before the ceremony start time so that you can find your seat first.

 Phone signal is unreliable at Cott Farm.
-If you are not staying on site, we highly recommend pre-booking taxi(s) before your arrival.
-All weddings at Cott Farm will finish no later than midnight, but please check the wedding finish time on your invitation.
+Local taxis are reliable, but in short supply unless pre-booked.
+If you are not staying on site, you will need to pre-book your taxi(s) before your arrival.
+All weddings at Cott Farm will finish no later than midnight on a Saturday (11pm for weekdays), but please check the wedding finish time on your invitation.